MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-LN04-two-quantitativeEDA.md

 ```
 This shows a ___________, _____________ relationship between gestation and birthweight.

+The value for SST was found to be 382172.68.
+The value for SSE was found to be 321299.00.

 Calculate and interpret the coefficient of determination between gestation and birthweight.

 \vspace{0.8in}